awsdocs/iam-user-guide/doc_source/access_tags.md

-# Controlling Access Using Tags<a name="access_tags"></a>
+# Controlling Access to AWS Resources Using Resource Tags<a name="access_tags"></a>

+You can use tags to control access to your AWS resources that support tagging\.
+You can also tag IAM users and roles to control what they can access\.
+To learn how to tag IAM users and roles, see [Tagging IAM Entities](id_tags.md)\.
+To learn how to create IAM policies that control access based on IAM user or role tags, see [Controlling Access to and for IAM Users and Roles Using IAM Resource Tags](access_iam-tags.md)\.
+Use the information in the following section to control access to other AWS services without tagging IAM users or roles\.

-Before you use tags to control access, you must understand how AWS grants access\.
+Before you use tags to control access to your AWS resources, you must understand how AWS grants access\.
 AWS is composed of collections of *resources*\.
-An IAM user is a resource\.
+An Amazon EC2 instance is a resource\.
 An Amazon S3 bucket is a resource\.
-When you use the AWS API, the AWS CLI, or the AWS Management Console to perform an operation \(such as creating a user\), you send a *request* for that operation\.
+You can use the AWS API, the AWS CLI, or the AWS Management Console to perform an operation, such as creating a bucket in Amazon S3\.
+When you do, you send a *request* for that operation\.
 Your request specifies an action, a resource, a *principal entity* \(user or role\), a *principal account*, and any necessary request information\.
 All of this information provides *context*\.

 AWS then checks that you \(the principal entity\) are authenticated \(signed in\) and authorized \(have permission\) to perform the specified action on the specified resource\.
 During authorization, AWS checks all the policies that apply to the context of your request\.
 Most policies are stored in AWS as [JSON documents](access_policies.md#access_policies-json) and specify the permissions for principal entities\.
 For more information about policy types and uses, see [Policies and Permissions](access_policies.md)\.